nystudio107/craft-twigprofiler/README.md

 Profile data is only collected when `devMode` is on.
 If you turn `devMode` off, the `{% profile %}` block tags do nothing, so you can safely leave them in your production code.

+Under the hood, it uses the exact same method that Craft/Yii2 use to record profiling data.

 ## Twig Profiler Roadmap

 Some things to do, and ideas for potential features: